 Maximum numbers of volunteers and staff are set for each of the sites.
 All volunteers and staff are briefed on local culture and customs and required to adhere to agreed standards of behaviour.

 This is one of the main objectives of the Operation Wallacea research programme (see Global Research and Conservation Management Strategy) so there are many examples of how this is achieved (see Research Objectives for each country).

 Much of this work is done via the Operation Wallacea Trust.
 Activities include helping with developing ecotourism using the Operation Wallacea facilities outside of the Opwall season.
 These include the development of the carrageenan extraction plant as a method of buying out fishing licences at the Indonesian marine site and the sale of products such as coffee and cashews from the Indonesian and Honduran forest sites through the Wildlife Conservation Products scheme from villages that have agreed conservation contracts.

 The substantial promotional programme to raise awareness about the biodiversity of the Lambusango forests in SE Sulawesi and the problems with the reef fishery in the Wakatobi Marine National Parks are good examples of raising awareness.
 Provision of skills training for local students and collaborations with local academics has occurred in all countries.

-To ensure the research programmes have minimal impacts on the use of resources Resource usage (water, fuel, energy) at each of the sites has been identified and targets set.
+Resource usage (water, fuel, energy) at each of the sites has been identified and targets set.
 Many of the sites have limited water supplies (island marine sites in Honduras and research ship based research in Cuba and Peru) so reduction of water usage is part of the expedition protocols.